10 Common Places to Find Water Damage

 Inspecting all of the common areas for water damage is a great way to prevent disaster and address leaks as soon as they occur.
 But not all water damage can be prevented, simply due to the number of sources as well as how fast it can spread.
 This is where homeowner’s insurance can be life-saving, covering the majority of restoration and repair costs.

-If you have found water damage on your property and are located in Los Angeles, Las Vegas, Bullhead City, AZ, or the surrounding areas, ServiceMaster EMT is available 24/7 to provide effective water damage restoration services.
+If you have found water damage on your property and are located in Southern California or Nevada, ServiceMaster EMT is available 24/7 to provide effective water damage restoration services.
 Proudly covering 3 states, we can arrive to your home with in 2 hours during emergencies to remove the source of the damage, preventing it from spreading, and extracting the standing water right away.

 We will also remove remaining moisture from the building structure and air spaces using powerful air movers and dehumidification equipment.
 If we find any mold growth, we can also provide mold removal services to remove it at the source, as well as address other areas to which it has spread.

 Finally, we will work with your insurance company during the claims process to allow you to focus on other matters.